CodyAdam/codyadm/src/pages/projects/2020-01-25-Esir-game-jam.md

 ---
 layout: ../../layouts/ProjectLayout.astro
-title: Histoire d'un fantôme - Esir game jam 2020
+title: Winner to Esir game jam 2020
 date: 2020/01/25
 sumary: A game made in 35 hours for the Esir game jam 2020.
 The theme was "Safe in the Dark".
 tags: